Compelling three-year track record

 Strength in regulated business models

 Jean-Hugues believes that regulated business models offer stable and above average growth in a deflationary environment.
-Figure 6 shows the allowed return on equity for regulated US electric utilities against the yield on 10-year US Treasuries and its three-year moving average.
+Figure 6 shows the allowed ROE for regulated US electric utilities against the yield on 10-year US Treasuries and its three-year moving average.

 Reflecting low interest rates and the deflationary environment, companies have seen allowed returns trend down over time.
-However, as illustrated in Figure 6, the permitted return on equity has been relatively stable and significantly above the yield available on US Treasuries (utilities have benefitted both from cost efficiencies and a falling cost of debt).
+However, as illustrated in Figure 6, the permitted ROE has been relatively stable and significantly above the yield available on US Treasuries (utilities have benefitted both from cost efficiencies and a falling cost of debt).

 Earnings growth momentum

-Periodically, the manager analyses the dividend growth profile of EGL’s portfolio (forecasts are prepared on a stock-by-stock basis).
-The portfolio yield is currently in the region of 4.1% (unadjusted for the effects of gearing returns with borrowings) and dividends from companies in the portfolio are expected to grow at a compound rate of over 5% per annum over the next 2-3 years.
+Periodically, Tortoise analyses the dividend growth profile of EGL’s portfolio (forecasts are prepared on a stock-by-stock basis).
+The portfolio yield is currently in the region of 4.1% (assuming no gearing) and dividends from companies in the portfolio are expected to grow at a compound rate of over 5% per annum over the next 2-3 years.
 Jean-Hugues believes that underlying earnings momentum is solid and that this will continue to drive improvements in cash flows and dividends.

-The manager says that deleveraging (paying down debt) within the utilities space, over the last 10 years, has helped to put its free cash flows in positive territory, while credit ratings have improved as the sector has focused on less volatile activities.
+Deleveraging over the last 10 years has helped to put free cash flows in positive territory, while credit ratings have improved as the sector has focused on less volatile activities.
 He reiterates that this profile helps him to feel confident about reaching the trust’s long-term total return target of 6-12% per annum.

 Higher power prices in Europe

-In QuotedData’s March 2018 note, it was noted that Jean-Hugues believed that E.ON’s acquisition of the controlling stake in Innogy from RWE could trigger a phase of merger and acquisition activity across Europe, having seen a decade with hardly any such transactions in the space (the larger players’ balance sheets were previously too indebted to finance these deals).
+In our March 2018 note, we commented that Jean-Hugues believed that E.ON’s acquisition of the controlling stake in Innogy from RWE could trigger a phase of M&A activity across Europe, having seen a decade with hardly any such transactions in the space (the larger players’ balance sheets were too indebted to finance these deals).
 2018 saw a record number of transactions and Jean-Hugues thinks this trend could continue.
-While this is not a driver in stock selection, he nonetheless thinks that some of EGL’s holdings are potential takeover candidates and that, if the path of increasing merger and acquisition activity continues, this could be very beneficial for the trust.
+While this is not a driver in stock selection, he nonetheless thinks that some of EGL’s holdings are potential takeover candidates and that, if the path of increasing M&A continues, this could be very beneficial for the trust.

 Cautious on emerging markets

-Figure 13 shows EGL’s top 10 holdings as at 30 September 2019 and how these have changed since 29 March 2019 (the most recently available data when QuotedData last published).
+Figure 13 shows EGL’s top 10 holdings as at 30 September 2019 and how these have changed since 29 March 2019 (the most recently available data when we last published).
 New entrants to the top 10 are EDP, SSE and Engie.
 Names that have slipped out of the top 10 are EDF, Terraform Power (the manager has been selling Terraform down following a strong price performance) and National Grid.
-Some of the more interesting changes are discussed in the following pages.
-Readers interested in other names in the top 10 should see QuotedData’s previous notes, where many of these have been previously discussed (see page 15 of this note).
+We discuss some of the more interesting changes in the following pages.
+Readers interested in other names in the top 10 should see our previous notes, where many of these have been previously discussed (see page 14 of this note).
 Jean-Hugues has also initiated positions in Neoenergia and Atlas.
 He highlights that, while a significant proportion of the top 10 holdings come under the banner of integrated utilities, most are highly orientated towards renewable generation and are very large investors in the infrastructure required to modernise grid networks to accommodate renewables.

 EDP (3.9%) – shareholders scuppered CTG bid

 Jean-Hugues believes that EDP has more value than the market ascribes to it.
 He felt, in common with the company’s board and other shareholders, that the Chinese bid was opportunistic and undervalued the company (EDP said that the premium was “significantly below what is customary for cash transactions in the European utilities sector”).
-Overall, Jean-Hugues felt that the offer was not attractive and voted against the resolution to remove the 25% voting right limit proposed at a company meeting in April 2019, which was required for the offer to proceed (it is worth noting that the manager is not an activist, but will make its views very clear to companies).
+Overall, Jean-Hugues felt that the offer was not attractive and voted against the resolution to remove the 25% voting right limit at an EGM in April 2019, which was required for the offer to proceed (it is worth noting that Tortoise are not activists, but will make their views very clear to companies).

 The resolution failed, scuppering the takeover, and CTG withdrew from the process.
 Jean-Hugues says that, because of the failure of the Chinese bid, EDP is now one of the cheapest utilities in Europe.